Why Do Bitcoin ATMs Require ID?

 The Know Your Customer rule, or KYC, is an ethical rule developed in 2001 as part of the Patriot Act, long before the first successful cryptocurrency, Bitcoin, arrived on the scene in 2009.
 This rule was set forth by the Financial Industry Regulatory Authority, or FINRA, that essentially states that every broker is required to know and keep records on the essential facts of each customer.
 This rule also states that the broker is required to know who has the authority to act on behalf of each customer as well.

 Keep in mind the FINRA notes on its website that it is “authorized by Congress to protect America’s investors by making sure the broker-dealer industry operates fairly and honestly.”
 Inherent in this language is the idea that FINRA’s role is the protection of investors, which might seem obviously applicable to converting cash into cryptocurrency at an ATM.
-However, buying and selling Bitcoin can be understood as comparable to investing in stocks, as they are both stocks and Bitcoin somewhat abstract entities that fluctuate in value.
-When an individual decides to purchase Bitcoins for the first time, they typically do so through an exchange, which is less immediate than a Bitcoin ATM and has more regulations for new users.
+However, buying and selling Bitcoin can be understood as comparable to investing in stocks, as they are both stocks and prone to fluctuating in value.
+When an individual decides to purchase Bitcoin for the first time, they typically do so through an exchange, which is less immediate than a Bitcoin ATM and has more regulations for new users.
 An exchange for Bitcoin is similar to a stockbroker, and has similar governing rules, which is why a user buying cryptocurrency through an exchange typically must connect an existing bank account and provide detailed personal information to prove that they are a real person before they can start trading.
 Exchanges can take weeks to process this information.

 Bitcoin ATMs also need to comply with KYC, but Bitcoin ATM companies’ identification requirements may differ from one another.